-The dissident Roman Catholic Archbishop from France, Monseigneur Marcel Lefebvre, has been to Italy to reaffirm his support for traditional worship.
+Background: The dissident Roman Catholic Archbishop from France, Monseigneur Marcel Lefebvre, has been to Italy to reaffirm his support for traditional worship.
 The latest move in his continuing campaign against official Vatican reform moves within the church came at the invitation of one of Italy's royalty, and was supported by a gathering of like-minded priests and nuns.

 SYNOPSIS: Monseigneur Lefebvre addressed a gathering of supporters at the Pallavicini Palace in Rome, the Italian capital.
 The 18th-century palace is the home of Princess Elvina Pallavicini, who called the meeting and invited 600 other nobles, priests and nuns to attend.
 Several cardinals declined, but a number of clergy accepted the invitation and appeared in their working robes.

 Monseigneur Lefebvre himself, who has been dubbed 'the anti-Pope' in some roman Catholic circles, is opposed to several specific reforms instituted by Pope Paul - most especially the abolition of the traditional Latin mass.
 He's been suspended from all ministerial duties by the Pontiff himself, although he's continued serving mass and had undertaken to ordain several priests at the end of June.